Why the statues matter so much

 The statues matter because we haven’t learned from our history, which in my opinion is the point of monuments.
 They are supposed to honor true heroes or warn us of our misdeeds.
 So many of Richmond’s monuments do the opposite.

-Over the two decades that we’ve lived here, I’ve showed our statues to nearly everyone who’s come to visit us in Richmond.
+Over the two decades that we’ve lived here, I’ve shown our statues to nearly everyone who’s come to visit us in Richmond.

 “Let’s drive down Monument Avenue and see the statues,” I’d say.
 “It’s beautiful.
 And it’s as Richmond as you can get.”